June 29, 2023

-Finally the actual file Instagram stores is 320x320 pixels and 1:1.
-Because of this, ideally you should upload a 320x320 pixel image so that it will be crisp even in the desktop app and as future-proof as possible for Instagram updates.
+Finally, the actual file Instagram stores is 320 x 320 pixels and 1:1.
+Because of this, you should ideally upload a 320x320 pixel image (the Instagram profile size) so that it will be clear even in the desktop app and as future-proof as possible for Instagram updates.

-Be careful with uploading an image that is too large, either in file size or resolution, or that has an aspect ratio that Instagram doesn't support.
-If you do upload an image that doesn't meet their guidelines Instagram will resize and compress that image, as stated here:
+Be careful about uploading an image that is too large, either in file size or resolution, or that has an aspect ratio that Instagram doesn't support.
+If you do upload an image that doesn't meet their guidelines, the channel will resize logo for Instagram profile picture and compress that image, as stated here:

-In addition to the pixel and ratio limits given there, their compression will also kick in if your image file size is too large.
-If you have already shrunk it to a 320x320 pixel image, you should be fine for size, but if you are seeing compression, you may need to reduce the quality a bit.
-In general you want to avoid as much image compression as possible as it can lead image artifacting and blurring.
+In addition to the pixel and ratio limits given there, their compression will also kick in if your Instagram profile size is too large.
+If you have already shrunk it to a 320 x 320 pixel image, you should be fine for size, but if you are seeing compression, you may need to reduce the quality a bit.

 You can upload your logo as your Instagram profile photo as:

-Instagram converts any Logo you upload to jpg.
-Generally speaking you want to avoid them converting your image because of quality loss and artifacting on conversion as mentioned above in section 3).
-So JPG should be your 1st choice, at high, but not maximum quality to keep size down.
-PNG also seems to convert well with minimal artifacting, and rich color.
+Instagram converts any logo you upload to a JPG.
+Generally speaking, you want to avoid them converting your image because of quality loss and artifacting on conversion (as mentioned in #3).

-It's easy to upload your logo to Instagram.
+It's easy to upload your logo to the channel as long as you are following the right Instagram logo dimensions.
 You can find their official guide to posting or updating your profile picture here.
 Here is how to upload your first profile picture or change your existing profile picture:

-If you followed our 5 steps you should now have a great looking Instagram page with your logo front and center.
-If you have anything you think we should add to this guide, please just drop us a message.
+If you followed our five steps, you should now have a great looking Instagram page with your logo front and center.